adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 </p>

 The source code is on [github](https://github.com/adrianton3/differential-growth), and you can see the experiment in action [here](https://adrianton3.github.io/differential-growth/).
+It's written in JavaScript, and uses WebGL and WebWorkers.

 I got the idea for the experiment when I saw this [video](https://www.youtube.com/watch?v=9HI8FerKr6Q).
 The structures in the video all look very interesting and organic.